linkmic/JavaOperaLink/README.txt

 opera.callbackUrl: http://127.0.0.1/Link/LinkServlet/

-Alternativley, go to https://auth.opera.com/service/oauth and register your own application and use your own key and secret.
+Alternativley, go to https://auth.opera.com/service/oauth and register your own application and use your own key and secret and callback url of your liking.

 Build the web application
 $> cd ~/JavaOperaLink